 How to Reduce Your Credit Card Debt

 There are several options to reduce your credit card debt.
 For example, you can try to do it on your own; however, be prepared to invest a lot of time and effort as this process is typically long and tedious.
-Another way is to have a debt settlement company negotiate with creditors on your behalf.
+Another way is to have an attorney or debt settlement company negotiate with creditors on your behalf.

-However, dealing with debt settlers can be rather risky due to the following reasons:
+However, dealing with debt settlers directly can be rather risky due to the following reasons:

 - Debt settlement companies may ask you to deposit money in a special savings account for 3 years or more before they settle all of your debts.

-- Debt settlers will not be able to settle some of your debts — even if you have a savings account.
+- Debt settlement companies will not be able to settle some of your debts — some creditors simply to not participate in these programs.

-- Debt settlement programs often try to negotiate smaller debts first, while interest and fees on large debts continue growing.
+- Debt settlement programs often try to negotiate smaller debts first (because they are the easiest), while interest and fees on large debts continue growing.

 - Debt settlement companies can ask you not to send payments directly to your creditors, and it can have a negative impact on your credit history.